Staff Profile

 Dr Penn Smith

-I am an Associate Professor in Counselling and Programme Lead for the BA in Counselling and Mental Health.
-I am also Course Lead for the PG Diploma in Humanistic Counselling, which is a BACP accredited training course.
+I am an Associate Professor and Programme Lead for the postgraduate courses in Counselling.
 I am a Chartered Psychologist (CPsychol), a Senior Fellow of the Higher Education Academy (SFHEA), and a registered member of the BACP (MBACP).
-My teaching covers both undergraduate and postgraduate courses.
 My research and therapeutic interests are in relational trauma, social justice, mental health rehabilitation and recovery, and developing the use of creativity in teaching, counselling, and research.

 As a practitioner, I have worked therapeutically with vulnerable children, young people, and adults across the third sector and emergency services, as well as worked as an advocate for homeless young people and their families.
 My core therapeutic approach is integrative with an emphasis on humanistic philosophies and theory.
-I am also an experienced mental health trainer and have delivered bespoke creative training to professional coaches working with veterans on rehabilitation and recovery courses within the armed forces.
-Before joining academia, I worked as a graphic designer for over twenty years’ and owned my own freelance design business for eight years.
+I am also an experienced mental health trainer and have delivered bespoke trauma-informed, creative training to professional coaches and mental health practitioners.

 Qualifications